dawndelatte/dawndelatte.github.io/_posts/2015-03-27-two_things.md

 This week's project—GoodReads web app redesign.
 Holy Moly this has been a tedious project.
 After a lot of research and feedback from other users, I opened up Photoshop to create my Style Tiles/Element Collages/Comps and haven't closed it since.
 Three days of [Pixel Perfect Precision](http://cdn.ustwo.com/PPP/PP3.pdf) and I'm still going.
 It's been a pain staking process, but surprising enjoyable (and enlightening).

-Oh the glory of being able to listen to music and podcasts while working again.
+But Oh the glory of being able to listen to music and podcasts while working again.
 I was never able to do that while coding.
 Next up—getting all my stuff portfolio-ready over the weekend, so stay tuned!

 It's crunch time y'all.